m-housh/swift-bump-version/Sources/CliClient/Documentation.docc/CliVersion.md

-# ``CliVersion``
+# CliClient

-Derive a version for a command line tool from git tags or a git sha.
+Derive a version for a command-line tool from git tags or a git sha.

 ## Additional Resources